 48 x 22 cm

 One of the final collage pieces that Caro has recently finished is ‘Handsome Helen‘, shown above.
-This is a multimedia work, consisting of collage, oil paint, onion skin dyed nylon and nylon cord.
-In this collage, Caro draws her inspiration from a section of an Angelica Kauffman painting in the Spotlights Room entitled ‘Paris and Helen directing Cupid to inflame each other’s hearts with love‘, 1773.
-The story of romance between hero Paris and the famously handsome Helen of Troy was a favourite subject for painters in the 18th century.
+This is a multimedia work – it consists of collage, oil paint, onion skin dyed nylon and nylon cord.
+Furthermore, Caro’s inspiration in this collage comes from a section of an Angelica Kauffman painting in the Spotlights Room entitled ‘Paris and Helen directing Cupid to inflame each other’s hearts with love‘, 1773.
+Also of importance, the story of romance between hero Paris and the famously handsome Helen of Troy, which is a favourite subject for painters in the 18th century.

 These collages also relate directly to Caro’s recent performance work.
-In the collage of ‘Mary Moser’s Friends‘, the artist has included an image of herself from her recent performance at the Tate Britain, Angelica and I Performance, 2018, which was performed in the Spotlights Room.
-This is a partner piece to her performance at the National Portrait Gallery, ‘I have a meeting with Mary Moser’, 2019.
+In the collage of ‘Mary Moser’s Friends‘, the artist importantly includes an image of herself from her recent performance at the Tate Britain, Angelica and I Performance, 2018, which was performed in the Spotlights Room.
+This is therefore a partner piece to her performance at the National Portrait Gallery, ‘I have a meeting with Mary Moser’, 2019.